-A student will be placed on probation if any of the following conditions exist:
+A student will be placed on probation if any of the following conditions exist within a semester:

-- A semester or cumulative GPA below 2.0 - Two or more grades below C-A single grade of F
+- A semester or cumulative GPA below 2.0

+- Two or more grades below C-

+- A single grade of F

-A student on academic probation must improve academically and meet the conditions of probation recommended by the Academic Standards Committee and administered by the Associate Dean of Student Academic Support before being removed from academic probation.
-While on academic probation a student is ineligible for class and student organization office, joining a fraternity, participation in intercollegiate athletics and service on College committees.
+A student on academic probation must improve academically and meet the conditions of probation recommended by the Academic Standards Committee and administered by the Dean of Students.

+While on academic probation a student may be ineligible to hold a class and student organization office, join a fraternity, participate in intercollegiate athletics or provide service on College committees.
 In some cases, financial aid may be jeopardized.